 Use our activity finder to search for other organised activities near you.
 Try using the Activities for Beginner’s search.

 Macmillan have advice and guidance on getting active for anyone who has had cancer or has had treatment for cancer and is thinking about becoming more physically active, including a downloadable booklet.

 Co-produced with Mablethorpe Cancer Co-production group this factsheet signposts to local groups and support for those living with Cancer on Lincolnshire’s East Coast area.
 Download the factsheet

 Fighting Fit is a programme supporting people living with or recovering from cancer in Lincolnshire.
 It is designed to help you to maintain or increase physical activity levels at a pace that suits you and support you in the fight against cancer and long-term health conditions.
-There are currently sessions in Lincoln, Mablethorpe and Gainsborough, with sessions in Boston coming soon.
+There are currently sessions in Lincoln, Mablethorpe and Gainsborough, Boston and Grantham.

 5K Your Way